 How to Select a Non-Toxic Baking Pan

-Ok, here’s the deal: the absolute greenest baking pan would be a stoneware cookie sheet and we trust Pampered Chef has and their incredible line of unglazed stoneware.
+Ok, here’s the deal.
+The absolute greenest baking pan would be a stoneware cookie sheet.
+We trust Pampered Chef and their incredible line of unglazed stoneware.
 The best part – they are 100% ceramic and completely non-toxic.
 Oh, and made in the USA.

 So, give me a minute to talk about why we love unglazed stoneware from Pampered Chef first.
 Then we’ll talk about a the second best baking pan.